ILLIXR/illixr.github.io/index.md

 ILLIXR came together after many consultations with researchers and practitioners in many domains: audio, graphics, optics, robotics, signal processing, and extended reality systems.
 We are deeply grateful for all of these discussions and specifically to the following: Wei Cui, Aleksandra Faust, Liang Gao, Matt Horsnell, Amit Jindal, Steve LaValle, Steve Lovegrove, Andrew Maimone, Vegard &#216;ye, Martin Persson, Archontis Politis, Eric Shaffer, Paris Smaragdis, Sachin Talathi, and Chris Widdowson.

-Our OpenXR implementation is derived from [Monado](https://monado.dev).
+Our OpenXR implementation uses [Monado](https://monado.dev).
 We are particularly thankful to Jakob Bornecrantz and Ryan Pavlik.

-The development of ILLIXR was supported by the Applications Driving Architectures (ADA) Research Center, a JUMP Center co-sponsored by SRC and DARPA, the Center for Future Architectures Research (C-FAR), one of the six centers of STARnet, a Semiconductor Research Corporation program sponsored by MARCO and DARPA, the National Science Foundation under grant CCF 16-19245, and by a Google Faculty Research Award.
+The development of ILLIXR was supported by the Applications Driving Architectures (ADA) Research Center, a JUMP Center co-sponsored by SRC and DARPA, the Center for Future Architectures Research (C-FAR), one of the six centers of STARnet, a Semiconductor Research Corporation program sponsored by MARCO and DARPA, the National Science Foundation under grant CCF 16-19245, DARPA, and by a Google Faculty Research Award.
 The development of ILLIXR was also aided by generous hardware and software donations from ARM and NVIDIA.
 Facebook Reality Labs provided the [OpenEDS Semantic Segmentation Dataset](https://research.fb.com/programs/openeds-challenge/).

 Wesley Darvin came up with the name for ILLIXR.
 Abdulrahman Mahmoud helped with the design of this website.